 where $j=\Lambda_k$ is the index of the parent class of the $k$-th class, and $\alpha_{k,j} $ is the hyperparameter that controls the influence of different parent class logits on child class logits.

 When $\alpha_{k,j}=0 $, there is no influence from the parent class $c_j$ on the child class $c_k$.
-By carefully selecting appropriate hyperparameter values, this transfer learning-based technique can be employed to effectively adjust the predicted probabilities of each class, considering the hierarchical relationship between classes, and potentially improving classification accuracy.
+By carefully selecting appropriate hyperparameter values, this transfer learning technique can be employed to effectively adjust the predicted probabilities of each class, considering the hierarchical relationship between classes, and potentially improving classification accuracy.

 \subsubsection{Parameter Selection and Tuning}

-The selection of appropriate hyperparameters is crucial for the effectiveness of the proposed transfer learning-based technique.
+The selection of appropriate hyperparameters is crucial for the effectiveness of the proposed transfer learning technique.
 In this study, we employ a systematic approach to tune the hyperparameters $\alpha_{k,j} $, which controls the dependency between the predicted probabilities of the child and parent classes.
 We utilize a grid search method along with cross-validation to determine the optimal values for these hyperparameters.
 The search space for both hyperparameters is defined based on preliminary experiments and domain knowledge, ensuring a balance between model complexity and predictive performance.

 \subsection{Approach 2: Conditional Loss}\label{subsec:taxonomy.method.approach2}

-In a second approach, we propose a similar concept to the approach discussed in section~\ref{subsec:taxonomy.method.approach1}, however, rather than directly updating the predicted probability of each class, we instead update the loss value of each class based on the loss values of its parent classes.
+In a second approach, we propose a similar concept to the approach discussed in Section~\ref{subsec:taxonomy.method.approach1}; however, rather than directly updating the predicted probability of each class, we instead update the loss value of each class based on the loss values of its parent classes.
 In the previous approach, we directly updated the predicted probability so that it could be applied unsupervised to existing pre-trained models.
 Although this method is highly useful during inference time, it presents some challenges if we use it during the optimization phase of our classifier model.
 Among these disadvantages are the following.

 \begin{itemize}